Sustainability initiatives are crucial for long term development of the book sector

 Our environment is under threat and urgent action is needed to help prevent further decline.
 Supporting the sustainable agenda is high on the priority list for many countries, businesses and individuals, but knowing where to start with making your business more environmentally friendly can be quite daunting.
 However, even small changes can have positive knock-on effects, and ensure we are moving in the right direction long-term.

-This month, we are spotlighting the sustainable agenda and various activities businesses across the book industry, and elsewhere, can help support to further promote the green agenda.
-We will also be sharing guidelines for helping businesses improve their environmental impact.
+We are spotlighting the sustainable agenda and various activities businesses across the book industry, and elsewhere, can help support to further promote the green agenda.

 Re-watch our conference during the Frankfurt Book Fair 2020

 Our panel highlighted sustainability initiatives and approaches that have already been launched, and explored how these can be scaled up across the sector.
 We aimed to present perspectives from across the book chain on one hand, and to showcase how different European countries are driving forward the sustainability agenda – hoping that by sharing those examples and learnings, we can support the implementation of these initiatives across the board.